chaitralikamthe/chattychat/README.md

 ChattyChat application

 Technology-
--Backend-Spring boot with JAVA
+- Backend-Spring boot with JAVA, spring security, spring JPA
--Frontend- React
+- Frontend- React, react routers, react hooks
--Database- MySQL
+- Database- MySQL to store and access the data

 Functionalities-
 - The application is secured using spring security.
 Users can register themselves to get access to private messaging.
 The public chatroom will be available for eveyone to join publicly.